Sai-gowtham1998/Exploring-Cardiac-Arrest-Patterns-Using-Hierarchical-and-K-Means-Clustering/README.md

-# Clustering Cardiac Arrest Data
+# Exploring Cardiac Arrest Patterns Using Hierarchical and K-Means Clustering

 This project involves performing clustering analysis on a cardiac arrest dataset to identify patterns and group similar cases.
 The analysis includes preprocessing steps, applying both hierarchical and K-means clustering techniques, and evaluating their performance.